I DARE YOU - My 20th RebirthDay

 Yeah.
 Me, too.

-Over here, we go through the day ASSuming that there is a very high likelihood that we will NOT get into that vehicle and make it to our destination, because the last time we did, WE DIDN'T. Forever thereafter, the Klaxons continue screaming about how we might not.
-And it doesn't just apply to vehicles or anything related to what caused the injury and deviated "I WILL" into "I DIDN'T." Ohhhhhh, no. It copy-pastes this crappy ASSumption onto everything else that we've always known in the back of our minds could be hazardous.
-Then it slaps warning labels to things we had once found innocuous.
+And it doesn’t just apply to vehicles or anything related to what caused the injury and deviated “I WILL” into “I DIDN’T.” Ohhhhhh, no. It copy-pastes this crappy ASSumption onto everything else that we’ve always known in the back of our minds could be hazardous.
+Then it slaps warning labels onto things we had once found innocuous.

-It also slaps these warning labels onto everyone you remotely care about.
-Now your spouse MIGHT NOT make it home from work--heck, they might not even make it TO work--better call just to make sure--whew.
+Until you can break this cycle, it might also slap these warning labels onto everyone you remotely care about.
+Now your spouse MIGHT NOT make it home from work--heck, they might not even make it TO work.
+Better call just to make sure--whew.

 Oh yeah.
 I almost forgot.

 With every subsequent trauma you acquire?
-Well, my trauma therapist likens the first one, particularly if it happened at a young age, to one of those nasty hanging stickie-traps for flies.
-Any traumas that come after, even if they're little, get stuck onto that thing and make an icky, tangled mess of goo and bug guts.
+Well, my old trauma therapist likened the first incident, particularly if it happened at a young age, to one of those nasty hanging stickie-traps for flies.
+Any traumas that come after, even if they're small, can easily get stuck onto that thing and make an icky, tangled mess of goo and bug guts.
+That's the difference between single-incident PTSD and Complex-PTSD.

 It's really fun, I'm telling you.

-Once this has happened to me, it's now my job to tame down this automatic survival mechanism that has gotten a little too happy with itself.
-It thinks it's the CEO rather than the security team, and it demands a CEO's salary of Spoons, as well as the top floor suite office.
-Its services are soooo much more valuable and necessary and crucial and needed than anybody else's, see?
+Once my sticky-trap of alarms has been triggered, it’s now my job to tame down this automatic survival mechanism that has gotten a little too happy with itself.
+It thinks it’s the CEO rather than the security team, and it demands a CEO’s salary of Spoons, as well as the top floor suite office.
+Its services are soooo much more valuable and necessary and crucial and needed than anybody else’s, see?

-More importantly, we're going to discuss how this...ahem...slight detour to my life (and several others) transformed me into somebody I love, value, cherish, and protect a thousand-and-one times more than I cherished myself at twenty-eight.
+This...ahem...slight detour to my life (and several others) taught me things I never could have learned otherwise.
+It sounds cheesy when I say it, but they were instrumental in transforming me into somebody I love, value, cherish, and protect a thousand-and-one times more than I cherished myself at twenty-eight.

 Yes, in spite of my inability to stop dropping F-bombs in professional circumstances.

-In spite of losing that beloved supercomputer of a brain.
+In spite of losing that beloved supercomputer of a brain, my day job, and my dream career.

 Even in spite of the Rage Thang.